HSF/hsf.github.io/_activities/gsdocs.md

 In 2020 CERN-HSF is planning to apply as an umbrella organization, project proposals are listed [below](#projects-in-2020).

+### For technical writers

+For candidate technical writers interested in our project proposals, please take your time to first read them thoroughly and visit the links they advertise.
+In case the content attracts your interest and you have ideas on how you may contribute, contact by mail directly the mentors listed at the end of each proposal.
+Please introduce yourself and attach your curriculum, which must contain references to some of your notable technical writing contributions.
+Note that all our projects require some previous experience in this area.

 ### For HSF projects and mentors

 Detailed instructions for mentors and organizations on how to apply, including links to other relevant Season of Docs resources are [available here](/gsdocs/guideline.html).
 Please use the administrators contact at the bottom of this page (not the general to ask us any questions concerning your application.